SethFalco/SethFalco/README.md

 I'm available for contract work, and willing to accept a variety of projects:

-* Resolve bugs or feature requests in open-source software, such as upstream dependencies.
+* Resolve bugs or feature requests in Open Source software, such as upstream dependencies.
-* Learn about and improve technical documentation for open-source software.
+* Learn about and improve technical documentation for Open Source software.
-* Significant feature developments and integrations for open-source software I maintain.
+* Significant feature developments and integrations for Open Source software I maintain.
 * You get the idea!
-I want open-source software to be useful to you.
-If you need help maintaining open-source software, or need help incorporating open-source software into your workflow, hit me up.
+I want Open Source software to be useful to you.
+If you need help maintaining Open Source software, or need help incorporating Open Source software into your workflow, hit me up.

 Read my [GitHub Sponsors](https://github.com/sponsors/SethFalco/) page or [email me](mailto:seth@falco.fun) for more info.